go-rel/rel/docs/instrumentation.md

 # Instrumentation

 REL provides hooks that can be used to log or instrument your queries.
-It can be used for the this operations:
+This is the list for available operations:

 - `rel-aggregate`
 - `rel-count`